Sau Sakhi

 Sau Sakhi (lit.
-Hundred Anecdotes), also known as Guru Ratan Mal, is a collection of hundred sakhis traditionally attributed to Bhai Ram Kanwar, a descendant of Baba Buddha who had dictated it to scribe Sahib Singh.
+Hundred Anecdotes), also known as Guru Ratan Mal, is a collection of a hundred sakhis (stories) traditionally attributed to Bhai Ram Kanwar, a descendant of Baba Buddha who had dictated it to scribe Sahib Singh, and otherwise by Gurbux Singh Raindar, though some believe it was written by Guru Gobind Singh as well, though unfounded.
 Sau Sakhi has multiple perspectives, with its authenticity being debated.
-The text is held high in regard by the Namdhari and the Nihangs.
+There are different versions of the text in circulation.
+The text covers the life of Guru Gobind Singh, religious tenets, code of conduct, and political events, with many prophetic and esoteric elements.
+However, the text also contains anachronisms, misstatements, interpolations, and biases that have been inserted into the work by different editors over time, so it has to be approached carefully by researchers.
+The text is held high in regard by the Namdharis due to its prophecy of Ram Singh and the Sant Khalsa.

+Authorship

+The original author of the work is unclear and there are different theories.
+It has been claimed to have been written by Guru Gobind Singh himself, however Pratibha Chawla finds this unlikely as the work does not match the guru's style or ethos.
+According to Chawla, it is probable that the work was originally written by Sahib Singh, based upon the works of Ram Singh Koer.
+Sir Attar Singh of Bhadaur wrote that it was written by Gurbux Singh Raindar and presented to one of the Cis-Sutlej sardars.

 History

 The text was originally titled Panj Sau Sakhi (lit.
 Five Hundred Anecdotes), but was later divided into five parts with each part being known as Sau Sakhi.
 The existence of a text called Panj Sau Sakhi was unknown until a manuscript was discovered in 1815 at Thanesar and presented to Amar Singh Singhpuria.
 The text, a combination of Hindi for prose and Punjabi for verse, was written in c.
 1724.
 Some parts of the original Sau Sakhi have been lost; the text has been interpolated and corrupted.
 However, later interpolations were easily decipherable.
 One version of the text prophesied the rule of the Sikh Empire over the Indian subcontinent about a year after this version was revealed; the Sikh Empire was defeated by the East India Company in the Second Anglo-Sikh War, and the empire ceased to exist.
 Later versions prophesied an invasion from the Russian Empire, leading to the downfall of the British.
 Another version prophesizes that Ram Singh Kuka will conquer all of the Punjab and establish Namdhari rule.
 Sir Attar Singh of Bhadaur translated the book to English in 1873 and published it in Varanasi.
 Several versions were published after 1890 in Punjabi, with almost all of them contradicting each other.
-Nihangs look forward to the revival of Khalsa rule and the Namdharis.
-The British published their own versions during the Revolt of 1857, which prophesied an alliance between Sikhs and the British and both of them capturing Delhi together.
-The Sikhs were the main component of the British army, which assaulted Delhi.
+The text is likely the first Sikh work to criticize the British diplomacy.
+The Sikhs were the main component of the British army, which assaulted Delhi, which was a popular prophecy in all versions of the Sau Sakhi, and was even mentioned in a travellers book during the Misl era.